Linux - PAM (Pluggable Authentication Modules)

 # End of section generated by the omi installer.

-- It is the personal configuration file for the named service.
-For example, login contains the configuration for the login service.
+The name of the profile is by default the same than the named service.
+For example, login contains the configuration profile for the login service.

 Syntax of each file is the same than in the global configuration but without the service as first name.